sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Container lifetime in SONiC is currently controlled by systemd.
 The current SONiC design for container management consists of a service unit, a container management script */usr/bin/\<feature\>.sh* and optionally */usr/local/bin/\<feature\>.sh*.Those two scripts and a service unit file will be auto-generated during SONiC Package installation.
-The information needed for them to be auto-generated is defined in the manifest file of a package.
+The information needed for them to be auto-generated is defined in the manifest of a package.

 The relation between those scripts is shown in the below two figures in high level: